589290/minikube-with-iscsi/README.md

 ![](./img/iso-size.jpg)

 If you would like to perform the custom build on your own, you should have already [followed these instructions setting up an environment](https://minikube.sigs.k8s.io/docs/contrib/building/iso/) to compile the new custom VM iso.
-To bebin, checkout the source:
+To begin, checkout the `minikube` source:

 ```
 git clone https://github.com/kubernetes/minikube.git